lnfernux/lnfernux.github.io/_posts/2022-09-21-AzureLighthouse-101.md

 ### Azure Lighthouse managed subscription

-Let's break it down.
-To see the full template, [click here.](https://github.com/infernuxmonster/MicrosoftSentinel-Templates/blob/main/AzureLighthouse/azurelh-sub.json)
+Let's break a template down to it's parts in order to understand it.
+We will use a template I've created for the above example - to view the full template, [click here.](https://github.com/infernuxmonster/MicrosoftSentinel-Templates/blob/main/AzureLighthouse/azurelh-sub.json)

 #### Parameters